ArbitrumFoundation/governance/docs/security-council-mgmt.md

 The Constitution also declares some other additional affordances to certain parties

 1. The DAO can vote to remove a member prior to the end of their term, as long as 10% of possible votes are cast in favour and 5/6 of cast votes are in favour.
-This will be implemented as a governor with correct quorum and proposal passed thresholds.
+This is implemented as a governor with correct quorum and proposal passed thresholds.
 This governor will be given the rights to call `removeMember` on the `SecurityCouncilManager`.
 2. The Security Council can remove a member prior to the end of their term, if 9 of 12 members agree.
 The 9 of 12 council will be given the rights to call `removeMember` on the `SecurityCouncilManager`.
 3. The Security Council can add a member once one has been removed, if 9 of 12 members agree and if there are less than 12 members currently on the council.
 The 9 of 12 council will be given the rights to call `addMember` on the `SecurityCouncilManager`.

+CHRIS: TODO: update this section above